In memory of T Mark Hall

 which you can see at LGC in the T Mark Hall room along with his library and picture collection.

 He developed a distinguished track record in the Go world.
-With John Fairbairn he created GoGoD (Games of Go on Disk).
+With John Fairbairn he created GoGoD (Games of Go on Disk). it was first published in 2001.

 Those who knew him will not be surprised to hear that he was working on both the database and proof-reading until very near the end.